This information should not be relied upon as legal or professional advice. Read the disclaimer.

 • Diwali (on the day of Diwali and the three days immediately preceding it)

-Retailers intending to supply fireworks to the public outside the traditional selling periods (i.e. all year round) are required to hold a licence to supply fireworks, either from the Local Authority, Fire Service or Health and Safety Executive (HSE).
+Retailers intending to supply fireworks to the public outside of these traditional selling periods (all year round) are required to hold a licence from their local authority, their local fire service or the Health and Safety Executive.

 Can anyone purchase a firework?

-• F1 category fireworks to anyone under the age of 16 (ie low hazard fireworks intended for use in confined areas)
+• F1 category fireworks to anyone under the age of 16 (low hazard fireworks intended for use in confined areas)

-• F2 and F3 category fireworks to anyone under the age of 18 (ie low and medium hazard fireworks intended for open areas)
+• F2 and F3 category fireworks to anyone under the age of 18 (low and medium hazard fireworks intended for open areas)

-• F4 category fireworks to members of the public (they can only be used by professional pyrotechnicians)
+• F4 category fireworks to members of the public (display fireworks, which can only be used by professional pyrotechnicians)

 Certain types of fireworks are banned altogether, including bangers, air bombs and jumping jacks.